denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ---
-title: "Plain Text: The Poetics of Human-computer Interaction (Book Proposal)"
+title: "Plain Text: The Poetics of Human--computer Interaction (Book Proposal)"
 author: Dennis Tenen

 ---
+TESTING23
 \newpage

 Much of today's textual and literary activity passes through some form of digital being.
 Yet, the material contexts of digital knowledge production remain obscured and in need of increased critical scrutiny.
-In peeling back the layers of technology and cultural technique that constitute contemporary encounter with text, "Plain Text" seeks to reconfigure familiar terms that motivate the study of new media, literature, and the digital humanities.
-The book unfolds a philosophical investigation of digital being through a media history of plain text, an important file in the development of computer history extant on every digital device destined for human-computer interaction.
+In peeling back the layers of technology and cultural technique that constitute the contemporary encounter with text, "Plain Text" seeks to reconfigure familiar terms that motivate the study of new media, literature, and the digital humanities.
+The book unfolds a philosophical investigation of digital being through a media history of plain text, an important file in the development of computer history extant on every digital device destined for human--computer interaction.

 ## Theme and Argument